Darki002/WhoIsHome/docs/Auth.md

 ### Get a Token

-Make a request to `/Auth/Login`, will also Invalidate any other *RefreshToken* from this user.
+Make a request to `/Auth/Login`, will also Invalidate any other *RefreshToken* from this user, so only the newly generated *RefreshToken* is valid.

 ### How to use